-Some parents wouldn’t understand if their “loved ones” suffered from mental illness and so they’d treat them.
+Some parents wouldn’t understand if their loved ones suffered from mental illness and so they’d treat them.
 “Tough love” was the order of the day.
 So, many parents started thinking their children needed “tough love”—even kicking them out onto the streets.
-Many of these children ended up homeless or in jail—or dead.
-Maybe if these children had received dual diagnosis treatments, they could’ve turned their lives around.
+Because they didn’t know the best way to deal with mental illness at the time, many people believed the best solution was ostracized.
+Many of these children who were kicked to the streets, young or adult, ended up homeless or in jail.
+Worse, some even ended up dead.
+Maybe if these children had received proper dual diagnosis treatments, they could’ve turned their lives around.
 That’s why it’s important to get an expert’s opinion to find out what is going on.

 It is sad that even close family members couldn’t comprehend that there was a hidden disorder.
 If they couldn’t figure it out, how could anyone else understand that dual diagnosis treatment is necessary?
 Since people tended to label others as “just a drug addict” or “just mentally ill,” it’s no wonder that it took so many years for the experts to realize there might be two co-occurring disorders.
 Then people started to realize that drug addicts or mental patients, could also be suffering from another “co-occurring disorder” which is why substance abuse treatment or mental health treatment, by themselves, would not work.
 So, it finally dawned on people that dual diagnosis treatment would help people suffering from co-occurring disorders.